edwardcrompton/twitter-friends/readme.md

 ----------

 A dockerfile now allows the app to be run in a docker container.
-This gets built by Travis CS when the develop branch gets pushed.
+This gets built by Travis CI when the develop branch gets pushed.

 Work out the best practice for setting up the database